CAOS-NYU/Dedalusv3_GreeneSingularity/README.md

 mpiexec -n 4 python3 rayleigh_benard.py
 mpiexec -n 4 python3 plot_snapshots.py snapshots/*.h5
 ```
-We now see the script outputting time stepping information.
+We now see the script outputting time-stepping information.
 And if we look at the CPU usage in the node using `htop -u ${USER}`, we should see near 100% usage on 4 cores.
 Satisfying.

 Note that we did not use the Dedalus provided test `python3 -m dedalus test`.
 This is intentional.
-The test function does not work consistently with our set-up.
-But obviously we have a working Singularity given that we can run Dedalus examples.
+The test function does not work consistently with our setup.
+But obviously, we have a working Singularity given that we can run Dedalus examples.

 ### On the command line, using Slurm via `srun` <a name="single_comm_srun"></a>
 All the above commands are wrapped up in a script that we can just call.
 We can take a peak at the script via
 ```shell
 cat /scratch/work/public/singularity/run-dedalus-3.0.0a0.bash
 ```
-Now to run the same Dedalus code, we can just enter this commend in the log-in node:
+Now to run the same Dedalus code, we can just enter this command in the log-in node:
 ```shell
 srun --nodes=1 --tasks-per-node=4 --cpus-per-task=1 --time=2:00:00 --mem=4GB \
   /scratch/work/public/singularity/run-dedalus-3.0.0a0.bash python rayleigh_benard.py
 ```
 ### Submitting a job using Slurm <a name="single_slurm"></a>
 To run many heavy simulations, one should queue the jobs in Greene by using Slurm scripts.
 [Here](https://sites.google.com/nyu.edu/nyu-hpc/training-support/tutorials/slurm-tutorial) is the general tutorial for Slurm on Greene.
-In this section we will run an example Slurm Dedalus job.
+In this section, we will run an example Slurm Dedalus job.

 In the repository of this note, there is an example [Slurm script](https://github.com/CAOS-NYU/Dedalusv3_GreeneSingularity/blob/main/slurm_example_singlenode.SBATCH) that runs the [Periodic shear flow (2D IVP) exmple](https://dedalus-project.readthedocs.io/en/latest/pages/examples/ivp_2d_shear_flow.html).
 To use it, we first clone this repo
 ```shell